2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 When developing a sequel, you will have to live up to your previous game, as well as the expectations of the players, and this becomes more and more difficult as the "successful sequels" go on.

-Not only a sequel must be "as good or better" than its predecessor, but also it should add something to the original game, as well as the established lore (if there is one).
+Not only a sequel must be "as good or better" than its predecessor, but also it should add something to the original game, as well as the established lore (if there is any).

-Your time and resource management must be top-notch to be able to "bring more with less", since your resource needs cannot skyrocket without a reason.
+Your time and resource management must be top-notch to be able to "bring more with less", since your need for resources cannot skyrocket without a very good reason.

-Also don't get caught in the some kind of "sequel disease" where you end up making a sequel just to "milk the intellectual property": you will end up ruining the whole series.
+Also don't get caught in the some kind of "sequel disease" where you end up making a sequel just to "milk the intellectual property": you will end up ruining the whole series: it may end up being hated by the ones who played the first games, and new players will be discouraged by a series that either overstays its welcome, or has one or more low-quality sequels.

 Common Errors and Pitfalls
 ---------------------------